FAQ

 • Use NPS as part of your daily life.
 It's not just an image editor.
 Several people I know find the standalone NPS color picker to be very useful when writing HTML pages, for example, even if they do not use NPS itself for image editing.

-You may distribute NPS within your circle of friends, family, and coworkers.
-Likewise you are encouraged to link to either the NPS website or official Facebook page to spread the word!
+You may distribute the NPS installer within your circle of friends, family, and coworkers.
+Likewise, you are encouraged to link to either the NPS Image Editor website or official Facebook page to spread the word!

-You may not host NPS on a publicly-accessible website or include it on software anthologies without my explicit permission.
-It goes without saying that you may not make money from distributing NPS.
+You may not host the NPS installer on a publicly-accessible website or include it on software anthologies without my explicit permission.
+It goes without saying that you may not make money from distributing NPS Image Editor.

 Why is the installer blocked as an unrecognized program?